exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 # Unreleased

-In this release, the ODBC-dialect Turbodbc was dropped.
+In this release, the ODBC-based dialects pyodbc and Turbodbc were dropped.
+Please switch over to using the remaining dialect provided by websocket.
+Connection strings should be altered to start with `exa+websocket://`.

 ## Refactoring